samcoppini/Glass-Interpreter/README.md

 ## Usage:
     usage: glass glass_file [args...]
-    --convert   Convert glass code with extensions to standard glass --help      Display this help message
+    --convert   Convert glass code with extensions to standard glass --compile   Convert the source to a C program --help      Display this help message
     --minify    Outputs a minified version of the source code --pedantic  Disallow extensions to the base language of Glass